markdabe912/hybrid_cnn_vit/README.md

 ### 5.1 load_image_folders()
 - Maps each image file to its containing folder.
+Used for NIH dataset only

 ### 5.2 get_device()
 - Automatically selects GPU → MPS → CPU.